Last Updated on March 9, 2023

-You can find out more about the rich history of Framingham Castle on The English Heritage website
+You can find out more about the rich history of Framlingham Castle on The English Heritage website.

 If you take a trip to Orford Castle then you will find plenty to explore.
 From the basement, through the lower and upper halls (including a display unit which features Roman brooches, medieval seals, coins and borough regalia) to the roof where there are magnificent views seaward to Orford Ness.
 Around the rooms is a maze of passages leading to the chapel, kitchen and other chambers in the turrets.

 Audio tours are available, to help you make the most of your visit.

-Check current prices and opening times on the website as they sometimes change.
+Check current prices and castle opening times on the website as they sometimes change.

-Less well preserved than Orford or Framingham castles but still well worth a visit is Bungay castle.
-Bungay castle took some ten years to complete when it was build in the mid-twelfth century and even though it is not one of the largest castles in the country, it was built with walls between 5 – 7 metres thick and, standing more than 33 metres high, it’s creator Hugh Bigod could claim that it was one of the most impregnable fortresses in the kingdom.
+Less well preserved than Orford or Framlingham castles but still well worth a visit is Bungay castle.
+Bungay castle took some ten years to complete when it was build in the mid-twelfth century and even though it is not one of the largest castles in the country, it was built with walls between 5 and 7 metres thick and, standing more than 33 metres high, its creator Hugh Bigod could claim that it was one of the most impregnable fortresses in the kingdom.

 You can see the remains of this impressive fortress without paying a ‘king’s ransom’.
 Owned by the castle trust, admission to Bungay castle is free, although donations are very welcome.
 There is also a cafe and a gift shop on-site to help you make the most of your day out.

 Whilst you are there you could visit the Earsham Street Deli and pick up some Baron Bigod cheese.
 Be sure to tell them we brainwashed you into going!

 If you’re paying a visit to the beautiful town of Clare then why not pop by Clare Castle Country Park, just two minutes walk from the town centre.